CALL

 Travel Delay & abandonment

-If you are delayed for at least 12 hours or are forced to abandon your trip due to a long delay, please provide the below.
+If you are delayed on your journey, or if you are forced to abandon your trip due to a long delay, please provide the below.

 Written confirmation of the reason why the flight was delayed or cancelled.

 This can be an e-mail or letter from the airline.
-Generally, airlines generate a templated letter for insurance purposes that confirms the length and reason for the delay.
+Usually, airlines create a standard letter for insurance purposes that confirms the length and reason for the delay.

-In the event of abandonment, you will need written confirmation from the airline (letter, e-mail, web chat transcript) stating that they could not offer an alternative flight within the timeframe outlined in your policy wording.
+In the event of abandonment, written confirmation from the airline (letter, e-mail, web chat transcript) stating that they could not offer an alternative flight within the timeframe outlined in your policy wording.

 Frequently asked questions

-There are a number of reasons a claim would be denied.
+There are a number of reasons a claim might be declined.
 The most common are that the claim either falls outside of the policy terms and conditions, or that the costs incurred are lower than the excess.
 It is important to check your policy wording before you log a claim to avoid this.

 If you are unhappy with the outcome of your claim, you can request that your claim is reviewed by the relevant team.
-However, if you are challenging a declined claim, you will need to provide further evidence regarding this.
-If you are still unhappy, you can log a complaint regarding the claim.
+However, if you are challenging a declined claim, you will need to provide further evidence.
+If you are still unhappy, you can log a complaint about the claim.

-If you have a single trip policy, no. However, our annual multi-trip policies can be travelled on again, no matter how many claims you have made before.
+If you have a single trip policy, you cannot travel on it once a claim has been made.
+However, our Annual Multi-trip Travel Insurance can be travelled on again, no matter how many claims you have made before.

-Travel Insurance does not have “no claims” discounts, as your premiums do not increase if you do make a claim.
+Travel Insurance does not have “no claims” discounts, and premiums do not increase if you do make a claim.